afstanton/startup/README.md

 I'm building this as a solo dev.
 I don't have anyone to do real code reviews on this, so I need things to call out the most common, most basic mistakes that get made.
 I tend to hack together whatever works first and move on, and these help me write better code.
 Plus, I just like them.

+I plan on getting this set up such that `docker compose up` will spin up the app with all dependencies, but I'm not great at devops so that will take some time.

+I also plan on getting this set up to use GitHub Actions, but again, that will take some time.

 # Relevant gems used

 I'm not going to go into detail on every single gem I add here, but some should be called out.